 Catastrophic flooding sparked by heavy monsoon rains has stranded and displaced thousands in Northern India—with the worst impact in the state of Uttarakhand.
 Our India team has shipped medical supplies and conducted more than 50 health camps for survivors, with more camps scheduled.
 Help AmeriCares respond to the catastrophic flooding in Northern India »

-A massive, violent tornado carved a path of destruction on the south side of Oklahoma City on Monday, May 20, ripping apart homes and other buildings in a densely populated area.
-Our emergency response team has provided emergency shipments in the immediate aftermath of the disaster and funding to address health care needs of survivors during the recovery process.
+A massive, violent tornado carved a path of destruction on the south side of Oklahoma City on May 20, ripping apart homes and other buildings in a densely populated area.
+Our emergency response team provided emergency shipments in the immediate aftermath of the disaster and is supporting projects to address health care needs of survivors during the recovery process.

-The brutal civil war in Syria has emerged as one of the world’s most urgent humanitarian crises, We continue to provide medical and humanitarian relief to local organizations best positioned to help victims of the crisis.
+The brutal civil war in Syria, in its fourth year, is one of the world’s most urgent humanitarian crises, We continue to provide medical and humanitarian relief to local organizations best positioned to help victims of the crisis.

 Read More about: Syria Civil Conflict